AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/pdf-marketo.md

 * [Opportunity person relations](./marketo-mapping/opportunity-person-relations.md)
 * [Persons](./marketo-mapping/persons.md)

-## Expected latency of [!DNL Marketo] data on Platform
+## Expected latency of Marketo data on Platform

-The following table outlines the expected latency for bringing [!DNL Marketo] data into Platform, based on the nature of ingestion and the desired destination:
+The following table outlines the expected latency for bringing Marketo data into Platform, based on the nature of ingestion and the desired destination:

 | Marketo Data | Expected Latency |
 | ------------ | ---------------- |